Marc Bessler

-Marc Bessler, M.D. is an American surgeon known for his innovations in bariatrics.
-He is currently the United States Surgical Professor of Surgery at Columbia University Medical Center and also serves as a content contributor for Bariatric Surgery Source.
-Dr. Bessler specializes in surgical management of morbid obesity and laparoscopic surgery of the stomach, among other specialties.
+Marc Bessler is an American surgeon known for his innovations in bariatrics.
+He is currently the United States Surgical Professor of Surgery at Columbia University Medical Center.
+Starting in July 2024, he will be the Chair of the Department of Surgery at Northwell Health Lenox Hill Hospital.
+He also serves as a content contributor for Bariatric Surgery Source.
+Bessler specializes in surgical management of morbid obesity and laparoscopic surgery of the stomach, among other specialties.

 Education

 Marc Bessler earned his medical degree from New York University School of Medicine.
 He then completed his residency in general surgery and his fellowship in surgical endoscopy at the NewYork-Presbyterian Hospital in New York City.

 Career

-Dr. Bessler has performed, or helped perform, procedures on several prominent Americans.
+Bessler has performed, or helped perform, procedures on several prominent Americans.
 He assisted in the liver transplant of Alonzo Mourning, removing the donor kidney from one of Mourning's relatives.
 He also performed the gastric bypass procedure on Michael Genadry, who played Mark Vanacore on Ed, and has performed bariatric procedures on at least two contestants from The Biggest Loser.